-

 What is the measure of damages for class actions or collective redress proceedings?

-The measure of the damages for class actions is based on the actual losses suffered by the group members of the class action, who are entitled to recover the full and actual losses suffered by each of them, as long as this can be proved during the proceedings.
-The claimant carries the burden of proof for the actual loss suffered.
+The measure of the damages in class actions is based on the actual loss suffered by the group members of the class action, who are entitled to recover the full and actual loss suffered by each of them, provided this can be proved during the proceedings.
+The claimant bears the burden of proving actual damages.

-For instance, in a class action suit against a pharmaceutical company, for selling defective drugs, damages may be calculated on the basis of the cost of purchasing the drugs and the additional medical expenses incurred due to the use of the drugs.
+For example, in a class action against a pharmaceutical company for selling defective drugs, damages may be calculated on the basis of the cost of purchasing the drugs and the additional medical expenses incurred as a result of using the drugs.

 -